Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and the Credibility Problem

 The class of GGN equilibria is non-empty, for it contains the babbling equilibrium where $\pi_{0}=p_{0}=p_{1}=...=p_{T-1}<p_{T}=1$.
 The number of \emph{intermediate beliefs} in a GGN equilibrium is the number of distinct beliefs in the open interval $(\pi_{0},1)$ along the sequence $p_{0},p_{1},...,p_{T-1}$.
 The babbling equilibrium has zero intermediate beliefs.

-The next proposition characterizes the set of all GGN equilibria with at least one intermediate belief. \begin{prop} Let $P^{*}(\pi)\subseteq(\pi,1]$ be those beliefs $x$ satisfying $N_{B}(x;\pi)=N_{B}(0;\pi).$ Suppose $\mu$ exhibits diminishing sensitivity and loss aversion.
-For $1\le J\le T-1,$ there exists a gradual good news equilibrium with the $J$ intermediate beliefs $q^{(1)}<...<q^{(J)}$ if and only if $q^{(j)}\in P^{*}(q^{(j-1)})$ for every $j=1,...,J$, where $q^{(0)}:=\pi_{0}$. \end{prop} To interpret, $P^{*}(\pi)$ contains the set of beliefs $x>\pi$ such that the sender is indifferent between inducing the two belief paths $\pi\to x\to0$ and $\pi\to0.$ Recall that when $\mu$ is symmetric, Lemma \ref{lem:no_indiff} implies this indifference condition is never satisfied, which is the source of the credibility problem for good-news messages.
+The next proposition characterizes the set of all GGN equilibria with at least one intermediate belief. \begin{prop} Let $P^{*}(\pi)\subseteq(\pi,1]$ be those beliefs $x>\pi$ satisfying $\mu(x-\pi)+\mu(-x)=\mu(-\pi).$ Suppose $\mu$ exhibits diminishing sensitivity and loss aversion.
+For $1\le J\le T-1,$ there exists a gradual good news equilibrium with the $J$ intermediate beliefs $q^{(1)}<...<q^{(J)}$ if and only if $q^{(j)}\in P^{*}(q^{(j-1)})$ for every $j=1,...,J$, where $q^{(0)}:=\pi_{0}$. \end{prop} To interpret, $P^{*}(\pi)$ contains the set of beliefs $x>\pi$ such that the sender is indifferent between inducing the two belief paths $\pi\to x\to0$ and $\pi\to0.$ When $\mu$ is symmetric, this indifference condition is never satisfied, which is the source of the credibility problem for good-news messages.
 The same indifference condition pins down the relationship between successive intermediate beliefs in GGN equilibria.
+This condition ensures that in the bad state, the sender is willing to randomize between revealing the state and lying with an inconclusive piece of good news that moves the receiver to the next intermediate belief.

 We illustrate this result with the quadratic news utility. \begin{cor} 1) With quadratic news utility, $P^{*}(\pi)=\left\{ \pi\cdot\frac{\beta_{p}+\beta_{n}}{\beta_{p}-\beta_{n}}-\frac{\alpha_{n}-\alpha_{p}}{\beta_{p}-\beta_{n}}\right\} \cap(\pi,1).$